KendallButler98/KendallButler98/README.md

 ## About

 I am a PhD in Physics transitioning into data science, excited to apply my skills to deliver data-driven solutions and actionable insights.
 With my doctorate, I offer persistence, adaptability, and tested problem-solving ability

-**(Note: Portfolio projects, descriptions of graduate research, and publications are in the "Portfolio" and "Research" sections below.)**

 **Education and PhD Research Summary:**
 - **PhD Physics**, Drexel University (2025)